 The end of November brings a plenitude of holidays to celebrate.
-Thanksgiving celebrates everything we have to be thankful for, while Black Friday, Small Business Saturday and Cyber Monday celebrate the start of holiday shopping.
-Today, we shift towards the charitable portion of the holiday season with National Day of Giving, a day dedicated to giving back to the community.
+Thanksgiving celebrates everything we have to be thankful for, while Black Friday, Small Business Saturday, and Cyber Monday celebrate the start of holiday shopping.
+Today, we shift towards the charitable portion of the holiday season with the National Day of Giving, a day dedicated to giving back to the community.

 The History of National Day of Giving

 National Day of Giving, or Giving Tuesday as it is recognized on social media, began in 2012 in collaboration with the Belfer Center for Innovation & Social Impact at the 92nd Street Y. Observed on the first Tuesday after Thanksgiving, the day was created to celebrate giving back to the community and encourage others to get involved with charitable events taking place during the holiday season.